cnbbooks/lfe-sicp/fm/preface-3.md

 **Figure P.1**: Giuseppe Peano, circa 1910.

+Giuseppe Peano was born 100 years before Lisp, August of 1858 at his family's farmhouse in the north of Italy.
+At a young age he was recognized as having an exceptionally quick mind, and through the favor of an uncle obtained a good early education in Turin, where he not only stayed for university, but for his career as well.

-Giuseppe Peano was born 100 years before Lisp, in August of 1858.
-Having graduated from the University of Turin with high honors, he was asked to assist in teaching responsibilities there.
+After graduated from the University of Turin with high honors, he was asked to assist in teaching responsibilities there.
 Within a few years, he had begun tackling problems in logic and exploring the foundations of the formal philosophy of mathematics.
 During this time, Peano introduced the world to his now-famous axioms.
 In particular, the nineth axiom (by modern count, his fifth) is considered the first definition of primitive recursive functions.[^2]

 ### Bertrand Russell